CS-SI/SafeScale/doc/KUBERNETES.md

 This complexity creates a cluster with 2 gateways (unless gateway failover is explicitly disabled with ```--disable gateway-failover```), 3 Kubernetes Masters and 3 Kubernetes Nodes, with HA ability :

-- the 2 gateways ensure Internet connectivity for the LAN.
+- the 2 gateways ensure Internet connectivity for the LAN,
 - the 3 Kubernetes Masters allows the failure of 1 master at a time.

 ### ```Large``` complexity

 This complexity creates a cluster with 2 gateways (unless gateway failover is explicitly disabled with ```--disable gateway-failover```), 5 Kubernetes Masters and 6 Kubernetes Nodes, with HA ability :

-- the 2 gateways ensure Internet connectivity for the LAN.
+- the 2 gateways ensure Internet connectivity for the LAN,
 - the 5 Kubernetes Masters allows the failure of 2 masters at a time.

 ___